MaisonetteWorld/slate/source/index.html.md

 # Minis

-Create a mini.
-Any user can create a mini of their own, admins can create minis for other users.
+Destroy a mini.
+Users can destroy their own minis, admins can destroy any.

 ## Create a mini